 2. Regular employee development, support and engagement

-- Create two-way accountability for performance through ongoing conversations between the supervisor and employees.
+Create two-way performance accountability through ongoing conversations between the supervisor and employees.

-- Seek informal opportunities for employee development through peer feedback, coaching moments, opportunities to shadow, vacation relief, etc. Ensure opportunities are developed in collaboration with employee.
+Seek informal opportunities for employee development through peer feedback, coaching moments, job shadowing, vacation relief, etc. Develop these opportunities in collaboration with employee.

 3. Performance Review Process

-- For new employees, after the probation period, conduct a formal (documented) performance review using the Probation Period Performance Plan and Review Form.
-Refer to the Onboarding Section of this HR Toolkit for more information on preparing for the probation period review.
+For new employees: Conduct a formal performance review after the probation period using the Probation Period Performance Plan and Review Form.
+Refer to the Onboarding Section for more information on preparing for the probation period review.

-- For all employees, annually conduct a formal (documented) performance review using the Performance Plan and Review Form .
-As part of the review process, employees should provide a detailed update on their achievement of all goals identified in their Performance Plan and Review Form.
+For all employees: Conduct annual formal performance reviews, documented as described in the Performance Plan and Review Form.
+As part of the process, employees should provide a detailed update on the goals identified in their Performance Plan and Review Form.

-- There should never be surprises in formal evaluation meetings.
-Performance challenges should be addressed in ongoing performance management conversations and not saved for formal evaluation meetings.
+There should never be surprises in formal evaluation meetings.
+Identify and address performance challenges in ongoing performance management conversations.
+Do not save these for formal evaluation meetings.

 - Feedback from the Board, Employees and Key Stakeholders (see the following tools:

-- The Board may delegate the process for conducting the ED Performance Review to an HR Committee (see sample HR Committee Terms of Reference) that will take responsibility for disseminating surveys and collating responses.
+- Delegating the ED performance review to an HR Committee (see sample HR Committee Terms of Reference) who will take responsibility for disseminating surveys and collating responses.

-- The process to solicit feedback on ED performance from multiple stakeholders, as indicated above, may be more time consuming than is feasible on an annual basis.
-The Board may consider conducting this more robust ED performance review process bi-annually or only at strategic times (i.e., after first year, significant growth anticipated or occurred) and otherwise conduct a process similar to other employees.
+Soliciting feedback on ED performance from multiple stakeholders may be too time consuming to conduct on an annual basis.
+The Board may consider conducting the more robust ED performance reviews bi-annually or at strategic times (e.g., after the first year, or when anticipating or experiencing significant growth), and otherwise conduct a process similar to other employees.